-We have looked at driving dangers from the summer as well the spring so now it’s time to identify potential autumn and winter driving hazards.
-Autumn and Winter months bring with them noticeable changes in both weather and peoples driving habits.
-These changes in weather coupled with shorter days can cause unexpected driving issues even for the most seasoned of road user.
+We have looked at driving dangers in spring and summer as well as in winter, so now we’re identifying potential autumn driving hazards.
+Autumn months bring with them noticeable changes in both weather and people's driving habits.
+These changes in weather, coupled with shorter days, can cause unexpected driving issues even for the most seasoned of road users.
 To help you prepare for the change in weather we've got 6 things you need to look out for on the roads over the next couple of months.

 6 Autumn Driving Hazard

 As strange as it may seem, sunshine can cause potential issues at this time of the year.
 During the morning commute, low sun can cause a dangerous glare in your windscreen, making the road difficult to see.
 There are a few things to remember at this time of the year to make the sun less of an issue: